Locker: Intelligent Lockers

 After the COVID-19 pandemic of 2019, office workers only went into offices for part of their working week for social distancing.
 Hybrid working, defined as “team or organisation work part of their time at the workplace and part remotely”, has made the workplace more flexible.
-The reduced number of employees coming to the office made companies start cutting cost and the space of their offices, and looking for technologies that can enhance their workplace productivity, efficiency, and employee experience.

 With the rise of hybrid working, traditional lockers no longer serves the purpose for a modern workplace that empowers its people.

 Agile lockers is a new term that used for an agile workplace, where employee experiences are being prioritised while saving office space and cost.

 Doorless designs

 There are also several types of doorless locker design including those that are cylindrical, spherical and cone-shaped.
 One such design eliminates the use of doors by offering a cylinder open at the front to receive items and can then be rotated to secure the contents.